cc299792458/Classic-RL-Algorithms/experiments/corridor_gridworld/reinforce.md

 **Use REINFORCE to solve Corridor Gridworld**

 REINFORCE utilizes the Monte Carlo method, which leads to high variance.
 When solving this problem, I initially couldn't train the model stably.
 Later, during debugging, I realized that I needed to reduce the alpha value.
 The current alpha is the largest value that allows for stable training.

+Additionally, avoid arbitrarily setting initial values for the approximate function’s weights, as they may need to be adjusted in tandem with the learning rate and other parameters.
+During my experiments, I initially set a specific value for the weights and found that the learning rate was too low, rendering the training ineffective.
+I then set the initial weights to 0 and gradually found a suitable alpha.
+Building on this, I set the initial weights to 2.0 and -2.0 to better observe how the weights change throughout the training process.